thoughtbot/constable/README.md

 ## Email templates

-You can edit the email contents from `web/templates/mailers`.
-To change the styling see the [`constable-email-templates` repo](https://github.com/thoughtbot/constable-email-templates).
-From that repo you can change the styling and regenerate the HTML.
+You can edit the email contents from `web/templates/email`.

+You can preview templates by going to `localhost:4000/emails/#{template_name}`.
+You can find a list of templates in the `EmailPreviewController`.

 ## Testing